cuzzo/react-complete-me/README.md

 Custom Features
 ---------------

-React Complete Me abstracts the hard part of autocompletion and allows you to easily put any fancy interface you want over top of it.
+React Complete Me abstracts the hard part of autocompletion.
+It's designed so that UI changes are easy.

 The only publicly exposed function of React Complete Me is, in this repository, in `./src/main.js`.
 It is `Completer.conect()` (defined in `./src/app/jsx/completer.jsx`).